Workforce & Finance Glossary for Employers

 Time away from work during which employees are still paid their normal wages.

-Premium Only Plan (POP)
+Premium only plan (POP)

 A benefit plan that allows employees to pay their health insurance premiums with pre-tax income.